 Alyssa has been writing about exciting travel topics for Trips to Discover since 2013.
 After living the big city life in Chicago, Washington, DC, and Atlanta, Alyssa sold the bulk of her possessions and became a digital nomad, living full-time in her camper and working from wherever she could find an outlet and an internet connection for her laptop.

-North America and Europe are the places to be in the winter if you enjoy skiing, but each continent’s mountain slopes have something different to offer.
+Europe is one of the best places to be in the winter if you enjoy skiing, but each continent’s mountain slopes have something different to offer.
 The mountains in Europe, especially the Alps, are impressively huge, and the ski scene here has a rich history.
-Many of the ski resorts in Europe are right next to towns and villages, which makes for a really fun après ski scene with plenty of social activities after days on the slopes.
+Many of the ski resorts in Europe are right next to towns and villages, which makes for a really fun après ski scene with plenty of social activities after a day on the slopes.

 Europeans also love their off-piste skiing away from groomed runs with no out-of-bounds areas.
 This provides some truly adventurous places to ski and a unique way to test your skills.
 Whether you’re a seasoned local or planning an overseas trip, these are a few of the many amazing places to ski when you spend the winter in Europe.